 There can be mapped multiple departments and significant related business process within a company.
 These days we can apply 50+ indicators at a moderate sized company.
 We would like to show everybody the world of performance measuring with the help of the articles of the KPI category.

 Performance dashboard can be effective tools in reaching business goals.
 Was this enough reading for you?
-Excel dashboard templates allow you to see trends and key performance indicators.
+KPI Dashboard allow you to see trends and key performance indicators.
 It’s an awesome tool for creating visual reports.
 The goal of this article is to show you how to build better reports.

 As is usual key performance indicator can be linked to three different statuses.